 This week’s edition of “See the World” is a very unique destination indeed!
 Hopefully you enjoyed our journey to George Town, Grand Cayman last week and Fredericton, New Brunswick, Canada the week before.
 If you missed last year’s “See the USA” series, there are many destinations to explore there.
 This week we’re heading to the Caribbean and Havana!
-My dear friend Vera of Hilton Mom Voyage is sharing her favorite family friendly things to do in Havana.
+Vera of Hilton Mom Voyage is sharing her favorite family friendly things to do in Havana.
 This post is filled with practical insight while sharing the best family friendly things to do in Havana.
 Enjoy!

 While Cuba is generally kid friendly, many things taken for granted at home (diapers, formula, OTC medications, etc.) might be hard to find.
 Be prepared for “inconveniences” such as sudden loss of electricity, hard-to-obtain internet access, items on restaurant menus not being available, long lines or non-existent customer service.
 This is part of Cuba.

 There are plenty of places on the island, particularly its splendid beaches, where you can just relax and hang out with your family.
 But the capital, Havana, deserves a different kind of appreciation given its rich history and complicated relationship between Cuba and the U.S. For this reason, visiting Havana might be a most rewarding experience for families with older kids and teens.
 It’s your call, but here are five experiences in Cuba’s capital suitable for families:

 1. Ride along the Malecon in a classic American car